Meri Durga: Plot

-The story traces the journey of Durga, a girl from Barwala, who aspires to become a runner.
+The story traces the journey of Durga Choudhary, a girl from Barwala, who aspires to become a runner.
 It revolves around the sensitive relationship of a father and his daughter.
 Highlighting the realities of life, Durga's father, Yashpal Choudhary works as a peon in a school in Haryana.
 His only dream is to educate his daughter Durga for a better future despite the odds.
 But despite trying hard to study and prove herself, Durga can't reach Yashpal's expectations.
 Yashpal works as a school peon and has a progressive viewpoint when it comes to educating a girl or a boy – unlike his relatives.
-Durga, on the other hand, is a lively, positive twelve-year-old who is enjoys her childhood in and around the corners of Haryana.
+Durga, on the other hand, is a lively, positive twelve-year-old who enjoys her childhood in and around the corners of Haryana.
 She loves running behind kites and climbing on the mango tree.
 Besides enjoying her childhood, Durga strives to fulfill her father's dream.
 But she cannot understand the calculations and hence finds herself confused between alphabets and numbers.
-Influenced by her coach, Rana sir, Yaspal allows Durga to become an athlete and has her admitted to a school in Hisar.
-Durga emerges as the winner in the national race but the runnerup, Arti, has drugs mixed in her food.
+Influenced by her coach, Rajveer Rana, Yashpal allows Durga to become an athlete and has her admitted to a school in Hisar.
+Durga emerges as the winner in the national race but the runner-up, Arti, has drugs mixed in her food.
 So Durga tests positive for drugs when she is tested and is expelled from running for five years.
 So her family faces the villagers' ire and even her best friend Sanjay Singh Ahlawat (SP) believes Arti and shuns Durga, stunning Durga, who then quits running forever.